Frequently askedQuestions

 Tipping

 In East Africa, tipping to employees of service organizations is common.
 Tipping is of course not mandatory.
-Explore Tanzania pays the crew very well.
-In addition to their salary, it is customary to tip.
+Even though Explore Tanzania pays the crew very well, a tip is a friendly gesture, a way to show your gratitude and certainly welcome.

 At lodges, your bags are carried to the room.
 The wearers receive a tip via the tip jar.